What will our grandchildren find it hard to believe about our generation?

 we used some of the earth’s precious resources to travel around the world simply for pleasure

-What will our grandchildren find hard to believe about our generation?
+What will our grandchildren find it hard to believe about our generation?
 If we knew would we live our lives differently?

 If you enjoyed this post you might also like……….